 By Linda Richter and Diana Fishbein

-This piece appeared as an op-ed in The Hill on October 16th.
+This appeared as an opinion piece in STAT on October 27th.
 It was written by Linda Richter and Diana Fishbein.
-View the article in The Hill: https://thehill.com/opinion/healthcare/3689683-ending-hunger-could-be-the-first-step-toward-ending-the-opioid-epidemic/
+View the article in STAT: https://www.statnews.com/2022/10/27/allocate-opioid-settlement-dollars-real-addiction-ending-solutions/

-Linda Richter, Ph.D. is vice president of prevention research and analysis at Partnership to End Addiction in New York.
-Diana Fishbein, Ph.D. is a senior scientist in the Frank Porter Graham Child Development Institute at the University of North Carolina-Chapel Hill, president of the National Prevention Science Coalition to Improve Lives, and part-time research faculty at The Pennsylvania State University.
+Linda Richter is the vice president of prevention research and analysis at Partnership to End Addiction in New York.
+Diana Fishbein is a senior scientist in the Frank Porter Graham Child Development Institute at the University of North Carolina-Chapel Hill, president of the National Prevention Science Coalition to Improve Lives, and part-time research faculty member at The Pennsylvania State University.